redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 //...
 import { helloSaga } from './sagas'

-const store = createStore(
+const sagaMiddleware = createSagaMiddleware() const store = createStore( reducer, applyMiddleware(sagaMiddleware)
-  reducer,
-  applyMiddleware(createSagaMiddleware(helloSaga))
 )
+sagaMiddleware.run(helloSaga)

 // rest unchanged
 ```

 First we import our Saga from the `./sagas` module.
 Then we create a middleware using the factory function
-`createSagaMiddleware` exported by the `redux-saga` library. `createSagaMiddleware` accepts a list of Sagas
+`createSagaMiddleware` exported by the `redux-saga` library.

-which will be started immediately by the middleware.
+Before running our `helloSaga`, we must connect our middleware to the Store using `applyMiddleware`.
+Then we
+can use the `sagaMiddleware.run(helloSaga)` to start our Saga.

 So far, our Saga does nothing special.
 It just logs a message then exits.